It’s hard not to fall in love with Stockholm

 I had one day in Stockholm as part of a cruise along the Baltic Sea to St Petersburg.
-Although I had visited the city before on a grey November weekend in 2002 to join in wedding celebrations, I was looking forward to exploring Stockholm again in the summer sunshine.
+Although I had visited the city before on a grey November weekend in 2002 to join wedding celebrations, I was looking forward to exploring Stockholm again in the summer sunshine.

 If like me, you are visiting Sweden’s capital as part of a cruise and have only 24 hours or less to seek out the best bits, you will need to make some tough choices.
-To help you make the most of your day in Stockholm, here is an itinerary and a few essential practical tips, including how to get from the cruise terminal, and my pick of what to see and do.
+To help you make the most of your day in Stockholm, here is an itinerary and a few essential practical tips.
+These include how to get from the cruise terminal and my pick of what to see in Stockholm

 Why Visit Stockholm?